 The type of crown we recommend depends on your individual case and where the crown is placed in your mouth.
 For crowns in the back of your mouth (posterior), we offer CEREC crowns milled from high-strength lithium disilicate.

 Crowns made of pure porcelain, while they aren’t as strong, are another option.
 They get their strength by being bonded to the underlying tooth.
 They are a great choice for your front teeth, but may be too weak to withstand the demands on a back tooth.

 A better option for teeth on front teeth would be e.max or Lava crowns.

 E.max crowns are made from a lithium disilicate core.
 This is then veneered with porcelain for a higher level of aesthetics, but with the strength of lithium disilicate.
 Dr. Vargas likes to use these for front teeth.

 Lava crowns are also available.
 These are made with the same concept as e.max crowns, but the core is zirconia, which is then veneered with porcelain.

 Pure Zirconia Crowns

 Zirconia is exceptionally strong, so strong it is also known as “ceramic steel.”
 However, since it is also milled from a single block of ceramic, it is less aesthetically pleasing than pure porcelain.
 Natural teeth vary in color, being darker near the gumline.
 Since the block of ceramic is a solid color, there are no color gradations.
 The aesthetics, though, are fine for back teeth.
-If you are a bruxer who grinds your teeth, Dr. Reddy may recommend pure zirconia crowns for back teeth and zirconia veneered with porcelain for front teeth.
+If you are a bruxer who grinds your teeth, Dr. Vargas may recommend pure zirconia crowns for back teeth and zirconia veneered with porcelain for front teeth.